Davlatbek0710/My_Notes_App/README.md

 My Notes application build in java, using libraries like JAVAFX &amp; JDBC, Here you can find the complete source code.

+this project includes concepts like:
+  - DBMS
+  - GUI
+  - Design Patterns

 Database name: info
 1st table name: users
 2nd table name: textnotes